Ryan Swain (presenter): Presenting & DJin

 In March 2020, he went on a UK tour with the supergroup Boyz on Block.

-During the COVID-19 pandemic, Swain hosted his own version of the TV game show Play Your Cards Right online, initially to entertain NHS staff and keyworkers.
-He broadcast daily on Instagram live and was joined by celebrity guests.
+During the COVID-19 pandemic, Swain hosted his own version of the TV game show Play Your Cards Right online, initially to entertain NHS staff and front line key workers.
+He broadcast daily on Instagram live and was joined everday by celebrity guests.

 In January 2022, Swain became the official host and face of No Limits Bingo at Majestic Bingo Ltd presenting and touring with the brand's Clubingo franchise.

 In March 2025 Swain hosted an evening with Frank Bruno, interviewing him in front of live capacity audience in Norfolk at Dereham Memorial Hall.

 Swain was a support act for Ella Henderson's homecoming show in Cleethorpes.

-Swain is the main-stage host of the Yorkshire Balloon Fiesta.
+Swain is the main-stage host of the Yorkshire Balloon Fiesta and has hosted various ballooning events nationwide.
 He hosts and DJs Autumn Lights UK which tours the country's showgrounds.